xavierxavierlim/IDAssignment2/README.md

 - HTML is used for define the structure of the website.
 - CSS is used to style the website (i.e., add colours, padding, etc.)
 - Javascript will be used for the API implementation and to add interactivity to the website.
 As of now, there are only javascript featuers to the map and the login page.
-- JQuery will be used for Document Object Model (DOM) manipulation
+- JQuery will be used for Document Object Model (DOM) manipulation.
 - Bootstrap is used for the navbar.
+- AJAX is used to make requests asynchronously.
 - RestDB will be used to store user data when they login or sign up and also the points users earn from the quiz.

 # Testing
-Up to date, most of the features have not been implemented yet.
-The quiz page has not been implemented yet and the map which is supposed to be clicked on to display the number of Covid-19 cases for the area clicked on is only halfway done.
-The buttons on the navbar to direct users to the respective pages are working.
-However, other features such as the applying discount to items through usage points, API to store user data and points and form validation have yet to be implemented as of now.
+All the features are working, except for the points feature.
+Validation is done for the login and sign up form such that if users login with a wrong username, non-existent username or wrong password or sign up with a username that already exists, an alert will be sent to them and they will not be allowed to login or sign up.
+Additionally, users cannot leave any field blank as well or an alert will pop up telling themm that they cannot leave the field blank.
+If they log in or sign up successfully, they will be directed to a home page.

+# Credits - Content

+- Ong Yi description (developers page): https://www.linkedin.com/in/ong-yi-405214238/?originalSubdomain=sg
+- Xavier description (developers page): https://www.linkedin.com/in/xavierlim05/

-# Credits
+# Credits - Media
 Xavier - https://media.licdn.com/dms/image/C5603AQGNUzaJ61ci_w/profile-displayphoto-shrink_400_400/0/1659881684050?e=1680134400&v=beta&t=7Yez7E1UhxR5fsZYI7HndV31-4lQozx3AV05sxDvV1k

 Virus - https://www.tuvsud.com/-/media/global/images/home-page/ss-1161779041-covid19.jpg?extension=webp&h=366&w=1280&mw=1280&la=en-ID&hash=71759BBEB1B2A063A565D250A3B8F458